hyeiinsuh124/ODOC/README.md

 One Day One Commit

 ## Rule for ODOC
-1. No Execuse
-2. Add solutions, not just the results
+1. Add solutions, not just the results